offsecph/CREAMpi/README.md

 ;;  `tunnel_service` is used to declare what default tunneling service will be enabled (values:ssh, vpn) ;;  `key_file` is the ssh key file from the files directory for uploading and used as ssh key.
 ;;  `ovpn_file` is the ovpn file from the files directory for uploading and used as vpn key.
-;;  `mount_phrase` will be used to configure ecryptfs passphrase for folder encryption (DEPRECATED)
+;;  `tailscale_authkey` is the auth access token to join the CREAMpi on managed tailscale VPN service ;;  `mount_phrase` will be used to configure ecryptfs passphrase for folder encryption (DEPRECATED)

 [creampi]